genomehubs/ags-2017-workshop/README.md

 # GenomeHubs Overview

-The full documentation is at genomehubs.org, but we are only going to run some steps (no analyses like repeatmasker/interproscan etc) as we have limited time.
+The full documentation is at https://genomehubs.gitbooks.io/genomehubs/content/, but we are only going to run a subset of the quick start guide (no analyses like repeatmasker/interproscan etc) as we have limited time.

 Today we're going to use five docker containers (double lines: MySQL, EasyMirror, EasyImport, SequenceServer, h5a1) to set up three websites:
 * ensembl.example.com